 Yesterday I talked about Driving By Traffic, a common practice by drivers living in places where enforcement, laws and rules are lax or may not exist.
 To survive, you must keep your eyes open to avoid danger and quickly move out of the way of other vehicles.

 Drive-By Vision is also another way some drive.

-Eyes wide open, scanning the road ahead of you vigilantly, for anything, that may cause conflict, including potholes, changing road surfaces, or terrain where I cannot see far ahead.
+Eyes wide open, scanning the road ahead of you vigilantly for anything that may cause conflict, including potholes, changing road surfaces, or terrain where I cannot see far ahead.
 Drive-by Vision also works well in places with no law enforcement, like when I drove in China.

-Steep blind corners windy roads with terrible mudrocks and sand found me driving seriously slow, giving time for my eyes to navigate the vertical blind corners and the dangerous road surface to ensure I don’t slide off the road in the unstable, constantly changing surfaces.
+Steep blind corners and wyndy roads with terrible mudrocks and sand found me driving seriously slow, giving time for my eyes to navigate the vertical blind corners and the dangerous road surface to ensure I don’t slide off the road in the unstable, constantly changing surfaces.
 Speed was never a concern.
 I was just fighting to keep the car in control.
 I had no time for high speeds or trying to go fast.
 My brain and eyes were very busy!

 The max speed I felt somewhat ok with was about 120 km/h.

 At 110 km/h, I felt I had maximum control.

 Beyond 120, I did not trust the car.